Arion: Haydn et Mozart

 After the intermission, six musicians played Ein musikalischer Spaß by Mozart.
 This piece is meant as a joke.
 It is classical "camp".
 Every musical cliché, has been thrown in, in Mozart's attempt to parody other composers of his day.
 The music is reminiscent of PDQ Bach's works.
 Despite the mediocre score, there were parts that were nice to listen to and Chantal Remillard played some virtuosic sections.
 However, the joke went on too long for my liking.
 I got it - now move on.
 However, it is possible some movie scores were inspired by this piece.
 I heard horse whinnies, simplistic themes and other elements common in music for the screen.

 The Mozart Concerto number 5 for violin was a highlight of the evening.
 Olivier Brault was the soloist, not Manfred Kramer.
 There was no announcement as to why the change was made.
 Olivier is very much at home in the classical era.
 He dresses the part.
 Olivier has a wonderful singing tone In the second movement his playing seemed to float above the "earthly" orchestra.
+The à la Turque feeling was particularly evident in the third movement.
+At times the string players slapped their bows onto the strings.
+Olivier demonstrated a virtuosity in the cadenzas and it was nice to see the communication between him and Chantal as he reached the end of each one.

 A concert worth being at.